Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

    - [Validate payment](#validate-payment)
    - [Validate payment transaction](#validate-payment-transaction)

-If all the above validations passed then the order can be created right away and order confirmation page shown.
+If all the above validations passed then the order can be created right away and the order confirmation page shown.
 Otherwise, the shopper might continue with further payment steps.

 ### Validate cart state